IoT in manufacturing:

 Human-machine interfaces

-Human-machine interfaces (HMIs) are used to communicate data between machines and humans.
+Human-machine interfaces (HMIs) are used to present IoT-generated insights to humans.
 For instance, HMIs can be used to visualize the performance metrics of connected equipment or interact with a machine vision system during an inspection.

 The future of IoT-based systems in the manufacturing sector is closely associated with cloud computing.
 Cloud-based IoT platforms are designed to capture data and provide insights that can be used to make more informed decisions.
 Here are some of the best IoT cloud platform solutions for manufacturers: